Camp Northway

 Camp Northway, formerly Northway Lodge, is the oldest summer camp for girls in Canada, and overall Canada's fourth oldest summer camp.
-Founded in 1906 and relocated to Algonquin Park, Ontario, in 1908.
-Camp Northway has maintained a distinctive ethos of simple camping, crafts, and drama.
+It was founded in 1906 and relocated to Algonquin Park, Ontario, in 1908.
+The camp has maintained a distinctive ethos of simple camping, crafts, and drama.
 Much of this is the continuing legacy of the Camp's charismatic founder, Miss Fannie L. Case.